QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-06-bot-business-documents.md

 First, stop your bot (by hitting the stop button in Visual Studio).

 1. Open the **SearchDialog.cs** file.
-First, note that on line 3 there is a reference for CognitiveSearchBot, that is using the Azure Search SDK (file **SearchDialogBase.cs**).
+First, note that on line 3 there is a reference for CognitiveSearchBot, that is using the Azure Cognitive Search SDK (file **SearchDialogBase.cs**).
 Remember, this is crucial to running the commands you are about to step through.

 1. Next, scroll down to where the search related tasks are located.
 Place a break point on line 59, where there is the command `await ExecuteSearchAsync(stepContext.Context, searchText);`, by clicking in the grey area left of the numbers.
 You should see a red dot next to the break point lines, as shown below: